Universal sectors in superconformal defects: Universal sectors

 \subsubsection{Relaxing the second assumption}

 In some cases, the theory contains additional fundamental operators, which we denote by $\cT_i$ for some $i\in\mathbb{N}$.
 One must then consider all possibilities for whether $\cD$ and $\cT_i$ appear in the OPEs $\cD\times\cD$ and $\cT_i\times\cT_j$.
-By repeating the analysis outlined previously and using arguments similar to those in subsection \ref{subsec: Bootstrapping the epsilon-order of OPE Coefficients}, one can determine the minimal order at which exchanged operators appear and identify whether a given four-point function exhibits universal features.
+By repeating the analysis outlined previously and using arguments similar to those in Sec. \ref{subsec: Bootstrapping the epsilon-order of OPE Coefficients}, one can determine the minimal order at which exchanged operators appear and identify whether a given four-point function exhibits universal features.

-Notably, in these enriched scenarios, the analysis applies not only to the superdisplacement but also to the other multiplet that are considered.
-Given the large number of possible cases, we restrict our discussion to specific examples, such as the $1/2$ BPS Wilson line in AdS$_3\times S^3\times T^4$, in subsection \ref{subsec: the 1/2 BPS line in AdS3 T3 S4} and the $1/3$ BPS Wilson lines in ABJM, in section \ref{Bootstrapping the 1/3 BPS Wilson line in ABJM}.
+Notably, in these enriched scenarios, the analysis applies not only to the superdisplacement but also to the other multiplets that are considered.
+Given the large number of possible cases, we restrict our discussion to specific examples, such as the $1/2$ BPS Wilson line in AdS$_3\times S^3\times T^4$ in Sec. \ref{subsec: the 1/2 BPS line in AdS3 T3 S4} and the $1/3$ BPS Wilson lines in ABJM in Sec. \ref{Bootstrapping the 1/3 BPS Wilson line in ABJM}.